FilipJy/ImageCap/README.md

 Use the prompt panel tabs to switch between saved prompts, adding a new reusable entry, or the one-off "Free prompt mode" for ad-hoc experimentation.

+- Saved prompt library lives in `backend/prompts.md`.
+Each entry is stored as a Markdown section (`## Label`, followed by `id: …` and the prompt body) so it can be versioned with git alongside the rest of the repo.
+- The backend loads that file on startup; any prompt you save through the UI rewrites it in-place with a new UUID for the prompt.
+Edit the file manually if you want to tweak wording, remove entries, or reorder sections—just keep the `id:` lines intact so existing selections in the UI continue to work.

 ## Batch mode

 Switch to the Batch mode panel in the app to drop in multiple images at once.
 The UI will process them sequentially with the current prompt/model and shows per-image progress, captions, and any errors.